OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 **Sign** means a cryptographic confirmation of generating, sending or receipt of Prebid SSO Data.

-**Transaction**: the sending of SWAN Data from the Root Party through the SWAN ecosystem by consecutive Transmissions.
+**Transaction**: the sending of Prebid SSO Data from the Root Party through the Prebid SSO ecosystem by consecutive Transmissions.

 **Transaction ID** is the generated identifier for a dedicated placement.
 One Transaction ID per Audit Log.